 - How your subcontract agreements are structured

-- Whether “labor-only” crews show up during storm spikes
+- Whether labor-only crews show up during storm spikes

 Audit readiness